Skip to main content

 • monetization

-• “This game is most likely a cash grab, and the devs are taking advantage of the early access label as an excuse to push a pre-alpha game before it's actually ready.”
+• “This game is most likely a cash grab and the devs are using the early access label as an excuse to release a pre-alpha game before it's actually ready.”

 • replayability